sdmx-twg/sdmx-json/data-message/docs/1-sdmx-json-field-guide.md

 In typical cases, the file will contain only one `dataSet`.
 However, in some cases, such as when retrieving, from an SDMX 2.1 web service, what has changed in the data source since in particular point in time, the web service might return more than one `dataSet`.
 Since SDMX 3.0.0, SDMX restful web servic requests can query data for several structures.
 In this case, the response includes one or more separate data sets per returned structure.

-There are between several levels in a `dataSet` object, depending on the way the data in the message is organized.
+Several levels may appear in a `dataSet` object, depending on the way data is organized.
 A `dataSet` may contain a flat list of `observations`.
 In this scenario, we have 2 main levels in the data part of the message: the `dataSet` level and the `observation` level.
 A `dataSet` may also organize observations in logical groups called `series`.
 These groups can represent time series or series by other dimensions (also called cross-sections).
 In this scenario, we have 3 main levels in the data part of the message: the `dataSet` level, the `series` level and the `observation` level.